Ford Festiva: Mazda 121 (DA)

 Mazda began selling the 121 as a single three-door hatchback body variant in 1987 to sit below the larger 323 model.
 Despite being manufactured there, the 121 was not sold in Japan under the "Mazda" brand.
-Australian specification 121s were fitted with the 1.3-liter B3 engine, mated to a five-speed manual transmission.
-European markets also received the 55 PS 1.1-liter B1 engine with a four-speed manual transmission.
+Australian specification 121s were fitted with the 1.3-litre B3 engine, mated to a five-speed manual transmission.
+European markets also received the 55 PS 1.1-litre B1 engine with a four-speed manual transmission.

 The 121 was sold in Australia from March 1987.
 It featured a sliding rear bench seat, which increased cargo space by as much as 180 mm.
 Levels of trim in Australia comprised the base-line "deluxe", the "super deluxe", and the "fun top" (based on the super deluxe), featuring a large electric sliding canvas sunroof.
 From October 1988, the super deluxe was discontinued and replaced by the "shades" trim.
 The European premiere for the 121 was at the Geneva Auto Salon in March 1988.
-The 1.1-liter version was added in July 1989.
+The 1.1-litre version was added in July 1989.
 Trim levels were L and LX, with an SR version also available in the UK.
 In Europe, the car's ventilation system, developed with American consumers in mind, was notable for its refinement for the class.
 An interesting design feature was that the rear seat back could be reclined somewhat, and the seat could be moved longitudinally, adding up to 50 L of space to the otherwise very small luggage compartment.

 Mazda issued an update for the 121 (released in October 1989 for the Australian market) with a new grille insert, body-hued exterior trim, redesigned instrumentation and interior seats and trim.
 The Mazda variant was discontinued in 1991, being replaced by a new generation Mazda 121, based on the Japanese market Autozam Revue.